 The outer or measurement model assessed the relationship between the observable variables and the theoretical constructs they represent.
 A reliability test was conducted to determine the internal consistency of the measures used.
-The Cronbach alpha (α) value for risk taking was 0.600 while firm performance had a value of 0.751 which is higher than the recommended threshold of 0.500 demonstrating adequate reliability (Hair, Black, Babin & Anderson, 2010).
+The Cronbach alpha (α) value for proactiveness was 0.697 while firm performance had a value of 0.751 which is higher than the recommended threshold of 0.500 demonstrating adequate reliability (Hair, Black, Babin & Anderson, 2010).
 The variables were validated through factor analysis.
 Before performing exploratory factor analysis, two statistical tests were performed to assess the suitability of the data for structural detection; Kaiser-Meyer-Olkin (KMO) measure of sampling adequacy and Bartlett's Test of Sphericity.
-The result of KMO was found to be 0.612 above the threshold of 0.5 and Bartlett's Test of Sphericity was significant at p<0.044 which indicated that the data was useful for factor analysis (Kaiser, 1974).
+The result of KMO was found to be 0.687 above the threshold of 0.5 and Bartlett's Test of Sphericity was significant at p<0.000 which indicated that the data was useful for factor analysis (Kaiser, 1974).
 The variability of each observed variable that could be explained by the extracted factors were checked by extracting the communality values.
-The extracted communalities were found to be 0.655 which was greater than 0.5 thus demonstrating that the variables fitted well other variables in their factor (Pallant, 2010).
+The extracted communalities were found to be greater than 0.5 which indicated that the variables fitted well other variables in their factor (Pallant, 2010).
 Factor analysis was assessed using Principle component analysis.
-Two items of risk taking and one item of firm performance were deleted as they had factor loadings lower than 0.5 (Cooper & Schindler, 2011).
+Two items of proactiveness and one item of firm performance were deleted as they had factor loadings lower than 0.5 (Cooper & Schindler, 2011).

 Confirmatory factor analysis was estimated on multiple criteria of construct reliability, convergent and discriminant validity.
-All the variables exhibited construct validity as the composite reliability was 0.787 above the acceptable threshold of 0.6 and the cronbach alpha (α) was 0.514 above the acceptable threshold of 0.5 (Ahimbisibwe & Abaho, 2013).
-The Average Variance extracted (AVE) for risk taking was 0.655 and for firm performance was 0.616 which exceeded the cut off value of 0.5, thus confirming convergent validity (Bryman, 2012).
+All the variables exhibited construct validity as the composite reliability and the cronbach alpha (α) were above the acceptable threshold of 0.6 (Ahimbisibwe & Abaho, 2013) demonstrating construct validity.
+The Average Variance extracted (AVE) for proactiveness was 0.535 and for firm performance was 0.616 which exceeded the cutoff value of 0.5, thus confirming convergent validity (Bryman, 2012).
 To satisfy the requirement of discriminant validity of the measurement model, this study followed the criterion suggested by Fornell and Larcker (1981).
 The discriminant validity was confirmed as the square root of a construct's AVE was greater than the correlation between the construct and other constructs in the model (Madhoushi, Sadati & Delavari, 2011).

-There was a moderate correlation between risk taking and firm performance (r = 0.536, p< 0.05).
+There was a weak correlation between proactiveness and firm performance (r = 0.371, p< 0.05).
 The normality of data was assessed by examining its skewness and kurtosis (Pallant, 2010).
 The result showed that skewness was within the range of -0.203 and + 0.306 and kurtosis was within the range of -0.156 and + 0.626 which complied with the normality threshold of -1 to +1 (Cooper & Schindler, 2011).
 Multicollinearity was tested using Tolerance and Variance Inflation Factor.
-The tolerance value was 0.884 and the VIF value was 1.131 showing that there was no multicollinearity associated with risk taking and firm performance variables (Martz, 2013).
+The tolerance value was 0.856 and the VIF value was 1.168 showing that there was no multicollinearity associated with proactiveness and firm performance variables (Hair, Black, Babin & Anderson, 2010).